ltaylorwarren/pam/README.md

 # optional configuration
 [pam]
-offset: 10          ; clearance between print area and mesh area in mm, default = 0.
+# clearance between print area and mesh area in mm, default = 0.
-                    ; positive value = mesh area will be bigger then the print area ; negative value = mesh area will be smaller then the print area
+# positive value = mesh area will be bigger then the print area
+# negative value = mesh area will be smaller then the print area
+offset: 10
 ```

 ## Modify your printer's start g-code in your slicer